Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Always…There."

 "There wh-?"
 Vakno began.
-She almost fell over when the door lit up, swept some kind of a scanner field over the both of them and then...opened.
+She almost fell over when the door lit up, swept some kind of a scanner field over the both of them and then... opened.

 "Opened" was not an adequate word to describe the actual process, which put Vakno much more in mind of a whirlpool or a pot of boiling water.
 The apparently solid and impenetrable surface of the door flowed like dry sand, parted, split, slid.
 The door didn’t so much open as reconfigure itself to temporarily permit ingress.